MutesasiraMuwada/requirement-analysis/README.md

 - **Risk Reduction:** Identifying potential issues early reduces the chances of costly changes later in the project.

 In essence, Requirement Analysis bridges the gap between what users need and what developers build, setting the stage for successful software project execution.
+## Why is Requirement Analysis Important?

+Requirement Analysis is one of the most crucial stages in software development because it directly impacts the success and quality of the final product.
+Below are three key reasons why it’s important:

+### 1. Aligns Stakeholder Expectations

+It ensures that the development team fully understands what the client and end-users need.
+This alignment reduces miscommunication and guarantees that the software delivers real value to its users.

+### 2. Defines Clear Project Scope

+Proper requirement analysis helps establish the project boundaries and deliverables.
+This clarity prevents scope creep and ensures that the project stays within budget and timeline.

+### 3. Reduces Development Risks

+By identifying requirements early, potential risks and issues can be discovered and addressed before they become costly problems later in the project.
+It also provides a basis for validating and verifying the software through testing.

+### 4. Enhances Quality and Usability

+Clearly defined requirements lead to better software design and implementation.
+This results in a product that is easier to use, maintain, and scale over time.